rekha-balan/azure-docs-test2-pr.nl-NL/articles/event-hubs/event-hubs-management-libraries.md

 * [Use Azure PowerShell to create a service principal to access resources](../azure-resource-manager/resource-group-authenticate-service-principal.md)
 * [Use Azure CLI to create a service principal to access resources](../azure-resource-manager/resource-group-authenticate-service-principal-cli.md)

-These tutorials will provide you with an `AppId` (Client ID), `TenantId`, and `ClientSecret` (Authentication Key), all of which are used for authentication by the management libraries.
-You must have 'Owner' permissions for the resource group on which you wish to run.
+These tutorials provide you with an `AppId` (Client ID), `TenantId`, and `ClientSecret` (authentication key), all of which are used for authentication by the management libraries.
+You must have **Owner** permissions for the resource group on which you want to run.

 ## <a name="programming-pattern"></a>Programming pattern

 The pattern to manipulate any Event Hubs resource follows a common protocol:

-1. Obtain a token from Azure Active Directory using the `Microsoft.IdentityModel.Clients.ActiveDirectory` library.
+1. Obtain a token from AAD using the `Microsoft.IdentityModel.Clients.ActiveDirectory` library.
     ```csharp
-    var context = new AuthenticationContext($"https://login.windows.net/{tenantId}");
+    var context = new AuthenticationContext($"https://login.microsoftonline.com/{tenantId}");

     var result = await context.AcquireTokenAsync(
         "https://management.core.windows.net/",